Dahyna-Martinez/Agents-and-Task-Management/README.md

 To run First Choice Hill Climbing EightPuzzle exercise:
 - 1.Go to hill_climbing_first_choice_eight_puzzle_test.py, code may ask you to download packages.
-- 2.Run program in current file.
+- 2.Run program in current file (please wait it does take a while).
 - 3.Program will generate grids for each problem and its attempted solution, and a comparison plot.
 - 4.The terminal will posses extra information of each puzzle problem, path cost, heuristic cost, etc.

 To run First Choice Hill Climbing Eight Queen exercise:
 - 1.Go to hill_climbing_first_choice_eight_queen_puzzle.py, code may ask you to download packages.
-- 2.Run program in current file.
+- 2.Run program in current file (please wait it does take a while).
 - 3.Program will generate grids for each problem and its attempted solution, and comparison plots.
 - 4.The terminal will posses extra information of each puzzle problem, path cost, heuristic cost, etc.